Resilient-Labs/matching-card-bootcamp/README.md

 # 🃏 Matching Card Game 🃏

-### Goal: Make a 10 card memory game - users must be able to select two cards and check if they are a match.
-If they are a match, they stay flipped.
-If not, they flip back over.
-Game is done when all cards are matched and flipped over.
-Example: http://www.fruit-burst.co.uk/fun-and-games/pairs-game

 This matching card memory game allows the user to select two cards and checks if they are a match.
 If they are not, the cards flip back over, and the user continues game play.

 ## Link to Project: